Himanshu2ht/CS-sem-1-stuffs/Kubernetes.md

 curl -sL https://github.com/ShubhamTatvamasi/docker-install/raw/master/docker-install.sh | bash
 ```

-- Use the following commands
+- Use the following commands:

 ```bash
 sudo usermod -aG docker $USER
 ```

-- ↑ The command sudo usermod -aG docker $USER is used to add the current user to the docker group.
+- ↑ The command `sudo usermod -aG docker $USER` is used to add the current user to the docker group.

 ```bash
 newgrp docker
 ```
-- ↑ The newgrp docker command is used to switch the current group of the active shell to the docker group without having to log out and log back in.
+- ↑ The `newgrp docker` command is used to switch the current group of the active shell to the docker group without having to log out and log back in.

 ### 2. Installing Kubectl: